New, Incoming Student Scholarships – Still available!

 - Essays should be double-spaced, Times New Roman, 12-point font.

 - The name of the scholarship should be placed at the top of the essay.

 - Using the Word Count feature, place the total Word Count of the essay at the top, below the title.
 Do not include the essay title or any references in the word count.

 Scholarship Award and Financial Aid

-Federal financial aid recipients could have other aid reduced to accommodate any scholarship(s) received.
+All students receiving financial aid will have any scholarship awards included as part of their award package.
+We encourage all students, domestic and international, to complete the FAFSA application online with National University of Natural Medicine School Code of B07624.
 Scholarship funds will be divided into three equal installments and disbursed to the recipient in fall, winter and spring terms.
 Scholarship recipients must maintain satisfactory academic progress as a condition for receiving a scholarship.
 Failure to do so will result in cancellation of the scholarship.
 This policy applies to both internal and external scholarship funding sources.